PubInv/PubInv/ideas/Project #21: Interactive Model of Inputs and Outputs in Waste Treatment.md

 composting toilets produce compost but do not produce biogas or biochar.
 Some systems produce sequestable carbon in the form of biochar.
 Some may even recover water from the waste at various levels of quality.

+Note that since I am particularly interested in pyrolysis here, this simulation would be a chemical simulation, not a waste-water management simulation.

 # Idea

 I have previously prodeced a client-side deployable D3 project for creating an [interactive model](http://18f.github.io/d3-technical-debt/index.html)